-Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions on their use that may be met either by actions of the Club or the passage of time or are subject to donor-imposed or other legal restrictions requiring that the principal be maintained permanently by the Club.
+Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions on their use that may be met either by actions of the Club or the passage of time or are subject permanently by the Club.

-As of December 31, 2022 and 2021, the Organization had no net assets subject to donor restrictions.
+As of December 31, 2024 and 2023, Castleton had no net assets subject to donor restrictions.